With the opening of Friendship Bridge No. 5 in December 2013, the border crossing from Chiang Rai to Luang Namtha via Houay Xay (Laos) changed.

 Minibuses go at an incredibly inflated price if you have the surplus cash and are impatient, or can’t wait four hours.
 Be warned, drivers do not budge on price as they know they’ve got you.

 If you suffer from travel sickness, take some meds beforehand as the roads are very winding.
-At least the locals travelled well on this trip, without too much throwing up on the bus at all.
+At least the locals travel well on this trip, without too much throwing up on the bus at all.

 Surrounding vistas boast fluorescent green rice fields back-dropped against spectacular blue-green serene mountains in a leisurely-paced town, which is contagious.